bitsofcotton/goki_check_cc/README.md

 # Known bugs
 PseudoBump makes a pseudo plausible things.
-matchPartialPartial matches stable to whole points, so it is in fact needed to match stable to certain simply connected parts, then, no care to another parts.
+matchPartialPartial matches stable to whole points, so it is in fact needed to match stable to certain simply connected parts, then, do not care to another parts.

 # Another downloads
 * https://ja.osdn.net/projects/goki-check/